relzwit/Audiophile_tester/README.md

-# Audiophile Blind A/B-test Assistant [non-functional]
+# Audiophile Blind A/B-test Assistant

 This is a program that can be used by an audiophile's non-tech savvy family member or friend in order to give an effective A/B blind test to the listener.